Lego Dimensions: Gameplay

 All minifigures and vehicles can be used in any available level, though specific figures must be present to initially enter those levels or worlds.
-An additional feature called "Hire a Hero" was added shortly after the game's launch; this feature allows players to pay in-game currency to temporarily summon characters they do not own in order to complete an otherwise-inaccessible puzzle.
+An additional feature called "Hire a Hero" was added shortly after the game's launch; this feature allows players to spend the Studs they've earned in a level to temporarily summon characters they do not own to complete an otherwise-inaccessible puzzle.
+However, this doesn't count for vehicles or objects, such as the TARDIS, and the Studs paid act as a penalty towards the player's Rule Breaker gauge.
 The game's second year of content also introduced competitive multiplayer in the form of the Battle Arenas, allowing up to four players to compete in modes such as Capture the Flag.
 Gold bricks can be used to purchase new power-ups for the Battle Arenas.
-Certain packs also include exclusive features; for example, the Midway Arcade level pack unlocks playable emulations of over 20 Midway arcade titles, while the Teen Titans Go! packs unlock an exclusive Lego-themed episode of the series that can be viewed in-game.
+Certain packs also include exclusive features; for example, the Midway Arcade level pack unlocks playable emulations of over twenty Midway arcade titles, while the Teen Titans Go! packs unlock an exclusive Lego-themed episode of the series that can be viewed in-game.

 Packs

-In addition to the game's starter pack, Lego Dimensions has a wide range of packs available, split into four categories: story packs, level packs, team packs, and fun packs.
+In addition to the game's starter pack, Lego Dimensions has a wide range of packs available, split into four categories: Level Packs, Team Packs, Fun Packs, and Story Packs.
 Packs from the game's second year (September 2016–17) also unlock Adventure World Battle Arenas, competitive four-person multiplayer areas themed after each figure's respective franchise.

-Story packs add six new levels to the game based on the represented franchise; these levels retell the story of their respective film, with characters from other franchises making occasional appearances.
-The packs also include one or two characters, a vehicle or gadget, and a new gateway design for the toy pad.
-Story packs each also unlock a new keystone for the portal, providing additional abilities.
+Level Packs typically include a new character and two items, referred to as Vehicles and Gadgets depending on their type, as well as an exclusive level themed around the property the character originates from.
+Team Packs include two characters and items, while Fun Packs include a single character and item.
+Story Packs add six new levels to the game based on the represented franchise; these levels retell the story of their respective film, with characters from other franchises making occasional appearances.
+The packs also include one or two characters, a vehicle or gadget and a new gateway design for the Toy Pad.